CloudCommandos/exercises/infra-in-containers/collab.md

 `docker run imagethatyouwanttorun`

+To remove a docker image:

+`docker image rm -f imagenameandtag`

 Some of the common [options](https://docs.docker.com/engine/reference/commandline/run/) when running `docker run`:
 * `-d` allow the container to run in detach mode.
 This option allow the container to run at the background and you can continue to use the terminal after the command.
 * `-p port:port` exposed the port from the container to the external port.
 Example `-p 80:5000` Port 5000 used inside the container will be exposed to the external Port 80